thegooddocsproject/request-for-comment/rfc-007-glossaries-repository-and-website.md

 ## Motivation

 Within the glossary working group:
-* We want to present ourselves as a stand-alone project, under the umbella of The Good Docs Project.
+* We want to present ourselves as a stand-alone project, under the umbrella of The Good Docs Project.
 * We want a website describing all details associated with glossaries, such as a landing page, howtos, current project status, how to contact us, etc.

 ## Proposal

 We propose to:
-* Establish a subdomain: https://glossaries.thegooddocsproject.dev and populate this with content.
+* Establish a glossary web site at https://thegooddocsproject.dev/glossary.
-* Populate the existing github repository: https://github.com/thegooddocsproject/glossaries where we will develop the content for the website.
+* Store the website source files in The Good Docs Project's github repository, in the directory https://github.com/thegooddocsproject/website-hugo/tree/main/content/en/glossaries.
+* The glossary website will use The Good Doc Project's existing hugo infrastructure.
+* The glossary is expected to adopt a separate theme to The Good Docs Project, with different headings, such that the glossary project can be viewed with a unique focus on glossaries.
+This is expected to have a link back to The Good Docs Project.
-* Establish a new github repository: https://github.com/thegooddocsproject/glossary-schema to manage the development of the schema.
+* Use a separate github repository: https://github.com/thegooddocsproject/glossary to manage the development of the glossary schema.
-* Apply a license of CC-By 4.0 to both repositories and website.
+* Apply a license of CC-By 4.0 to the glossary schema repository.

 ## Consequences

-* This will be the first instance of a subdomain of thegooddocsproject.dev, and is setting a precedent which other sub-projects will likely follow.
+* This rfc extends the separately-themed concept to sub-projects, a precedent which other sub-projects may follow.

 ## Decisions deferred

-* What tech stack will we use for publishing the website?
-Possibly the same hugo website set up as used by https://thegooddocsproject.dev.
 * What page structure and content will be on the website?
 * Where will we store the public schema for the defacto standard glossary we are developing?
 This URL will be referenced by other schemas.
 We will probably use [https://w3id.org](https://w3id.org) which is used by other schemas for this purpose.
+* Whether we will establish a subdomain: https://glossaries.thegooddocsproject.dev for the website.
+This might initially be a redirect or might be the actual homepage.

 ## Feedback

-* {Name} : {Comment}.
+* bwklein:
+   * I have made a video showing how the 'Blog' section (content and design) works with different layouts for that section of the site. https://youtu.be/7qJtPBXg_fc We could come up with any form of source formatting for the 'content' in the glossaries section and a different look/feel too.
+It's nice to be able to leverage the same tech stack for the site and have each section present the information any way you want it.
+  * One other thing that we could do, if you want to keep the glossary 'content' in a different project from the website, is to use Hugo's 'Module' system to take a file path from the Glossary project and insert that into the website 'content' folder.
+This is a way to 'include' files from one project into the filesystem of another and build it all into the same site.
+It's a pretty cool feature of Hugo.
+* More related comments at https://github.com/thegooddocsproject/request-for-comment/pull/13

 ## Implementation checklist